 Consider a sphere with hyperbolic center $\bm{p_\HH}$ in the Poincar\'e ball model, and hyperbolic radius $r_\HH$.
 Because of the distortions of the Poincar\'e ball model, the euclidean center $\bm{p_\EE}$ of this sphere is not generally the same as $\bm{p_\HH}$.
 The exception is at the origin, where the hyperbolic and euclidean centers coincide, and the euclidean radius is $r_0=\tanh(r_\HH/2)$.
 For all other spheres, take $d=\norm{\bm{p_\HH}}$, then a straightforward calculation shows the sphere has euclidean center

 and euclidean radius

-Note that the $\bm{p_\EE$} is closer to the origin than $\bm{p_\HH}$.
-The variable $r_0$ gives us a parameter to control the thickness of edges in our 3D printed model, balancing strength against cost and visibility into the interior.
+Note that $\bm{p_\EE$} is closer to the origin than $\bm{p_\HH}$.
+The variable $r_0$ gives us a parameter to control the thickness of edges in our 3D printed model, balancing strength against cost and visibility into the interior of the structure.